Habitat for Humanity partners with pop group, Gentri, to host benefit concert

 It was part of their Dare to Dream tour, and it was a benefit concert for Habitat for Humanity of Broward.

-Earlier in the day, the trio loaned a helping hand to the charity by joining them on a house building project in Pompano Beach.
+Earlier in the day, the trio loaned a helping hand to the charity by joining them on A Rick Case Habitat Community, a house building project in Pompano Beach.

 “It means a lot to our company and to our family.” said Robert Taylor, chairman of Habitat for Humanity Broward.
 “It means that we have an opportunity to give back as we think we should to people less fortunate, and to give people the opportunity to get into their first home.”